benchristel/scrolls/0100-js-console.md

 Every website you visit has code behind it that controls how the site looks and behaves.
 The Chrome web browser (and most other web browsers) give you tools to tinker with this code.

-To get to those tools, click the menu icon to the right of the URL bar.
-Select the `Tools > JavaScript Console` menu.
+To get to those tools, click the menu icon to the right of the URL bar and select the `Tools > JavaScript Console` menu.
 You'll see a panel pop up at the bottom of the browser.
 This is the JavaScript Console, which lets you converse with the computer (in code, of course).
 You can ask it questions or give it commands.

 For example, if you type in the command below and hit enter, the computer will pop up an alert box on the screen.